 By moving recruiter functions in-house, organizations can benefit from the expertise of someone who understands exactly where to find and how to attract independent talent specifically.
 An internal recruiter with these skills can even proactively stock a company’s marketplace with pre-vetted talent, minimizing future vetting and onboarding time.

-When incorporating independent talent into a workforce strategy, it is important for companies to be incredibly mindful of compliance risks.
+When incorporating independent talent into a workforce strategy, it is important for companies to be mindful of compliance risks.
 Independent contractors cannot be engaged or treated like traditional employees.
 One of the biggest benefits of implementing a defined direct sourcing strategy is the ability to reduce compliance risk.
 A properly implemented direct sourcing strategy will ensure that independent talent are correctly vetted and engaged, reducing the costly lawsuits, fines, and penalties associated with worker misclassification.

 A direct sourcing strategy minimizes cost by giving independent professionals everything they need to begin their engagement in one place and optimizes internal resources to reduce the risk of compliance violations.